MISSOURI ASSOCIATION OF ELEMENTARY SCHOOL PRINCIPALS

 Section 2: First year Missouri principals and first year assistant principals will be charged seventy-five (75) percent of active member’s dues.

 ARTICLE IV - NOMINATING/ELECTIONS COMMITTEE AND PROCEDURES

 Section 1: The Nominating/Elections Committee shall be composed of the president or his/her duly designated representative from each MAESP-affiliated regional network.
 The president-elect shall serve as chairperson.

 Section 2: It shall be the chairperson's responsibility to review eligibility of candidates for the Association's elective offices and to work with MAESP staff to inform the Executive and Nominating Committees of those candidates making proper filing applications.

 Section 3: Those persons wishing to become a candidate for the office of president-elect or vice president must be in a fourth (4) consecutive year (or more) as an active member of MAESP.
 Each potential candidate should:

 b.
 Send a resume of their professional activities (not to exceed 200 words in length) to the MAESP office by December 1.

-Section 4: Those persons wishing to become a candidate for the office of NAESP Representative must be a practicing elementary or middle level principal in their sixth (6) consecutive year (or more) as an active member of MAESP and NAESP.
+Section 4: Those persons wishing to become a candidate for the office of NAESP Representative must be a practicing elementary or middle level principal in their sixth (6) consecutive year (or more) as an active member of MAESP.
+They must also be an active member of NAESP.
 The term of the office of NAESP Representative shall be for three years, and he/she may succeed him/herself for a second term of three years.
 Each potential candidate should:

-Section 7: Any candidate who is nominated from the floor or whose name is marked as a write-in on the ballot must meet requirements under Article IV, Section 3 or 4.
+Section 7: Any candidate whose name is marked as a write-in on a ballot must meet requirements under Article IV, Section 3 or 4.